carini93/ProgrammingWithPython/README.md

-pair  of  values  whether  or  not  they  can  be  assigned  to  the  four  chosen  ideal  functions;  if  so,  the program also needs to execute the mapping and save it together with the deviation at hand ii) All data must be visualized logically iii) Where possible, create/ compile suitable unit-test
+pair  of  values  whether  or  not  they  can  be  assigned  to  the  four  chosen  ideal  functions;  if  so,  the program also needs to execute the mapping and save it together with the deviation at hand ii) All data must be visualized logically iii) Where possible, create/ compile suitable unit-test.

 The criterion for choosing the ideal functions for the training function is how they minimize the sum of all y- deviations  squared (Least-Square).
-The criterion for mapping the individual test case to the four ideal functions is that the existing maximum deviation of the calculated regression does not exceed the largest deviation between training dataset (A) and the ideal function (C) chosen for it by more than  factor  sqrt(2)
+The criterion for mapping the individual test case to the four ideal functions is that the existing maximum deviation of the calculated regression does not exceed the largest deviation between training dataset (A) and the ideal function (C) chosen for it by more than  factor  sqrt(2).

 In order to give proof of your skills in Python related to this course, you need to adhere to certain criteria when solving the exercise; these criteria are subsequently described under ‘Details.’

-# 1.2  Details
+## 1.2  Details
 You are given four training datasets in the form of csv-files.
 Your Python program needs to be able to independently compile a SQLite database (file) ideally via sqlalchemy and load the training data into a single five- column spreadsheet / table in the file.
 Its first column depicts the x-values of all functions.
 Table 1, at the end of